CaptainFuzzz/LawsonAirToolSet/README.md

 # Lawson Air Tool Set (LAToolSet)

-This program was developed as an in house tool for automating the different tasks involved in maintaining and creating new air conditioning product series on the companies websites.
+This program was developed as an in-house tool for automating the different tasks involved in maintaining and creating new air conditioning product series on the company's websites.
-The program work alongside the **.xml** exporting and importing templates within the cpanel of the websites.
+The program works alongside the **.xml** exporting and importing templates within the cpanel of the websites.

 ![Startup Screenshot](Images/Start.png)